keboola/component-youtube-analytics/component_config/component_long_description.md

-Use YouTube Reporting API to gain insights into the performance of your YouTube content.
+Use this connector to gain insights into the performance of your YouTube content.
 Get detailed statistics and reports about various aspects of a YouTube channel, including:

 1. **View Counts:** Information about the number of views your videos receive.